Information Sheet for U.S. Citizens Residing in Burundi

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

-Treat To Safety and Security: See the Department of State's Travel Warning for Burundi.
+Threat To Safety and Security: See the Department of State's Travel Warning for Burundi.

 In October 2009, al Shabaab publically threatened to attack Burundi to retaliate for its participation in the African Union Mission in Somalia (AMISOM).
 The U.S. Embassy takes this threat seriously and has reviewed the current security posture for U.S. government personnel and travel warnings for U.S. citizens in the region.
 Remain vigilant while performing your daily activities or while traveling outside of major cities to decrease the likelihood of becoming a victim of crime or other violent acts.